 On November 15, 2015, while operating on a 4-day Catalina-Ensenada cruise (itinerary Nov 15-19) from homeport Los Angeles (Long Beach), the ship experienced a 12-degree listing to both sides.
 The incident was caused by 30 ft / 9 m high waves and resulted in itinerary changes (call port Catalina Island CA was dropped).
 All outdoor decks were closed for passengers.

-At the end of the voyage (Nov 18, while en-route to Long Beach), a pipe broke in the WaterWorks (Aqua Park area) on deck 11 and the water flooded the lido buffet (Horizon restaurant) on deck 10 below.
+At the end of the voyage (Nov 18, while en-route to Long Beach), a pipe broke in the WaterWorks (Aqua Park area) on deck 11 and the water flooded the Lido buffet (Horizon restaurant) on deck 10 below.
 The restaurant was closed for ~14 hours for cleaning.

 |18 September 2015||Coast Guard Medevacs|

-On September 18, 2015, a 24-year-old female passenger (suffering from appendicitis) was medevaced by an USCG helicopter (MH-60 Jayhawk) dispatched from San Diego CA. During the incident, the ship was approx 50 ml / 80 km southwest of Point Loma CA.
+On September 18, 2015, a 24-year-old female passenger (suffering from appendicitis) was medevaced by a USCG helicopter (MH-60 Jayhawk) dispatched from San Diego CA. During the incident, the ship was approx 50 ml / 80 km southwest of Point Loma CA.

 |01 May 2012||Crew / Passenger Injuries and Overboards|

-On May 1, 2012, while the ship was docked in Key West Florida, a male crew suffered injury (amputated right middle finger tip).
+On May 1, 2012, while the ship was docked in Key West Florida, a male crew suffered injury (amputated right middle fingertip).
 The incident happened when he was cutting cabbage with a machine.
 When the ship docked in Nassau Bahamas, the injured crew (of Indonesian origin) was disembarked and transferred to a hospital.
 After being hospitalized for 8 days, he was sent home for 3 weeks.

 |28 September 2011||Structural and Technical Issues|

-On September 28, 2011, while en-route from Miami to Cozumel Mexico, the ship experienced mechanical problems.
+On September 28, 2011, while en route from Miami to Cozumel Mexico, the ship experienced mechanical problems.
 As a result, all toilets in staterooms located forward and midship were out of order.
 By the early evening, the problem was fixed.